Home

 click to enlarge The Golden Ratio sculpture by Andrew Rogers in Jerusalem.

-In the real world let’s assume we want to build a dresser and would like to use the golden ratio.
+Let's assume we want to build a dresser and would like to use the golden ratio.

 Let’s use 42” for the total ht.
 In order to get the case itself in ratio lets subtract the top(3/4”)and any moldings(1 ¼”) and the kick ht(3”).